 With traditional online text or image ads, customers on the web may see your ad, read its text and click on your URL to go directly to your site.
 This type of interaction doesn't take interactive content like video ads into account.
 With CPV and video ads reporting, you can evaluate how engaged viewers are with your content, where they choose to watch your videos, and when they drop off from watching your content.

 This article describes how CPV bidding works.

-To set a CPV bid, you enter the highest price that you want to pay for a view while setting up your AdWords for video campaign.
-Your bid is called your maximum CPV bid, or simply "max CPV".
-This bid applies at the campaign level, but you can also set a CPV bid per ad format.
+To set a CPV bid, you enter the highest amount you want to pay per view while setting up your ad group in a video campaign.
+Your bid is called your maximum CPV bid, or simply "max.
+CPV".
+This bid applies to all ads in an ad group.

-You can also set a lower bid for your in-search TrueView video ads than for your in-stream video ads.
+You can also set a lower bid for your video discovery ads than for your in-stream ads.

 How CPV affects your ad rank

-In both cases, a higher CPV will increase your ad's chances of appearing, and increase your ad's chances of appearing in a higher position compared to other advertisers' ads.
+A higher max.
+CPV will increase your ad's chances of appearing, and increase your ad's chances of appearing in a higher position compared to other ads, if applicable.